jrpotter/notebook/notes/networking/ip_address.md

 %%ANKI
 Basic
-When digits can we omit writing in an IPv6 address's block?
+What digits can we omit writing in an IPv6 address's block?
 Back: Leading `0`s.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1750512996120-->